|Best overall||Fellowes Powershred 14-Sheet Micro-Cut Heavy Duty Paper Shredder||SEE IT||

 - Best for credit cards: AmazonBasics 8-Sheet Capacity, Paper Shredder

-How we picked the products
+How we picked the best paper shredders

 Ease of use: Reverse buttons to remove jams, simple emptying mechanisms, and easily empty baskets add to overall ease of use.